Connecting with the field

 "Our sales force needed access to equipment tracking information stored on the corporate AS/400 server," said Jeff Cummings, RSC's director of marketing and sales.
 "With our rapid growth, the paper-based system we'd used for tracking equipment availability and location, as well as customer information, had become too cumbersome."

-So, RSC launched a custom mobile sales force automation application for Windows CE-based devices for 500 mobile sales
+So, RSC launched a custom mobile sales force automation application for Windows CE-based devices for 500 mobile sales personnel across the nation.

 RSC recognized, however, that their people had different levels of experience and comfort with computer technology.
 Accordingly, the company rolled out the solution in phases.
 First RSC enlisted the help of a best-practices committee to evaluate the use of the application.
 Then over 40 sales managers examined the solution to see what worked well in their individual surroundings.
 Finally the solution was introduced at the national sales meeting where onsite training was provided so that reps could become comfortable with the device and software.